Steve Senu Akorli: Death

-Senu fell sick on 26 April 2019 and was admitted at the Volta Regional Hospital in Ho but was later taken by Flight to the Korle Bu Teaching Hospital where he died.
+Senu fell sick and died on 3 March 2019 after being admitted at the Volta Regional Hospital in Ho but was later taken by Flight to the Korle Bu Teaching Hospital where he died.

-He was buried at Adakpu Kpetsuon, his hometown on May 25, 2019.
+He was buried at Adakpu Kpetsu, his hometown on May 25, 2019.

 Personal life

-Senu was married to Judith Victoria Akorli and had six children.
+Senu was married to Judith Victoria Akorli and had six children; Sitsofe, Selorm, Dela, Etornam, Jojjo and Sefakor.